hotosm/oam-docs/docs/30_uploader.md

 - the upload form
 - the token manager app
-- and the server to glue everything together.
+- and the server to glue everything together